-The team will usually arrive by lunchtime on the first day (usually Monday) of the visit.
-The inspection team will have a brief team meeting.
-Before any classroom visits begin, the MI will meet staff at the end of lunchtime if possible to introduce members of the inspection team, brief them on the inspection and answer any questions they may have.
-Attendance at this meeting is voluntary.
+The team will arrive between noon and 12.30 pm on the first day (usually Monday) of the inspection visit.
+Before any inspection activity begins, the MI will meet briefly with staff at some point during lunchtime if possible to introduce members of the inspection team, describe the inspection and answer any questions they may have.
+Attendance at this meeting is voluntary for all staff.
 The MI will discuss this with you during an introductory phone call.

-An introductory discussion, based on your completed self-evaluation summary, will take place at a convenient time in the afternoon and should last approximately one hour.
+An introductory discussion, based on your completed self-evaluation summary, will take place at a convenient time in the afternoon and should last approximately one and a half hours.
 Please invite your quality improvement officer (QIO) or equivalent colleague from your local authority to take part in the introductory discussion.
 Please do not prepare a presentation.
 The MI will chair this introductory discussion.
 The MI will invite you and your senior leadership team to outline your priorities for improvement, the progress you have made with them, along with the evidence of impact on learners so far and your justification for reaching the grade using the six point scale.
 You should think in advance about the main points you wish to make in relation to these areas of focus.
-You should include information on how well your school is raising attainment and achievement and your progress in closing the equity gap.
+You should include information on how well your school is raising attainment and achievement and making progress in closing the equity gap.

-The MI will discuss with you the best way the inspection team can build on the information you will have sent us in your completed self-evaluation summary paper and points raised at the introductory discussion.
-Whilst the MI will join you for the introductory discussion, the other team members will have embarked on other inspection activities such as visiting classes or learning walks around the school exploring learning on walls, and talking with young people they meet in and around classes.
-The MI will ask you to choose a sample of lesson observations for inspection team members to visit on the first afternoon.
+The MI will discuss with you the best way the inspection team can build on the information you send us in your completed self-evaluation summary paper and points raised at the introductory discussion.
+The MI will join you for the introductory discussion whilst the other team member(s) may begin inspection activities such as visiting classes or learning walks around the school exploring learning on walls, and talking with children they meet in and around classes.

-The MI and yourself can review the draft activities schedule at the end of the introductory discussion and plan further activities for the rest of the visit as appropriate (drawing on what has been discussed and responding to key features of the school and its context.
+The MI and yourself can review the draft activities schedule at the end of the introductory discussion and plan further activities for the rest of the visit as appropriate (drawing on what has been discussed and responding to key features of the school and its context).
 The MI will discuss with you any meetings that require to be added or arrangements that need to be made for the rest of the visit, and will agree a final activities schedule with you.
 Your help with these arrangements is greatly appreciated.

-Activities may include visits to classes, working with groups of young people, and discussion of specific aspects of the school's work with groups of young people or staff.
+Activities may include visits to classes, working with groups of children, and discussion of specific aspects of the school's work with groups of children or staff.
 Activities will be planned to reflect the range of practice highlighted in the introductory discussion which the school may want to demonstrate has had an impact.
 Members of the inspection team will wish to engage with learning across, in and beyond classrooms.
+The MI may ask you to choose a sample of lesson observations for inspection team members to visit during the inspection.